Pool Size and Depth Guide: Best Options for Every Backyard

 After the pool is given a thorough examination, there are five elements that your pool inspector will have in their report that will give the overall picture of the pool’s health.

-Five elements should be addressed to make sure that everything is properly installed and up to code and that the pool is safe for you and your family.
+Five elements should be addressed to ensure that everything is properly installed, up to code, and that the pool is safe for you and your family.

-If your pool is already filled, you should always make sure that your water chemistry is balanced so that the water is sanitized and safe.
+If your pool is already filled, ensure that your water chemistry is balanced to maintain a sanitized and safe water environment.
 Water should also be at a certain level and be free of any discoloration and debris.

-You should make sure that the operational parts of your pool are up to code.
+Ensure that the operational parts of your pool comply with current codes.
 This includes plumbing, conduits, and drains.

 Is there a crack in the glass tile?
 Is the plaster delaminated, faded, or off-color?
 The overall appearance of your pool can heavily depend on the condition of the structure.
 Check to make sure that the materials that make up your pool are in good condition.